St John's offers a supportive environment to its students

 Any information given will be treated in strict medical confidence and will not be divulged to anyone (outside the Health & Wellbeing Centre) without your consent.
 Please note health records are kept electronically for use by Health & Wellbeing Centre staff only, if you would like to know more about this or opt out of electronic records please contact either nurse.

-Please book a slot via moodle or email directly the Nurse you wish to have a consultation with, if we are unavailable you will receive an out of office response.
+Please email directly the Nurse you wish to have a consultation with, if we are unavailable you will receive an out of office response.

-All appointments throughout the festive period will be via telephone or zoom.
+All appointments throughout the vacation period will be via telephone or zoom.